top of page

 The Game Changers Group – Formal Business Plans

-Entrepreneurs with formal or advanced business education or backgrounds, groundbreaking startups, or innovative business ideas need full-blown business plans.
 This group has big plans.
 They will compete at high levels (often globally) for angel investment or venture capital, so they need sophisticated, detailed, buttoned-up business plans.
-They are on-par with high-potential global startups and usually has access to the most support from investors, institutions, incubators, and other organizations both at the national and international level.
+They are on par with high-potential global startups and usually have access to the most support from investors, institutions, incubators, and other organizations both at the national and international level.

 Meeting Them Where They Are

 In the book “Alice in Wonderland” by Lewis Carroll, Alice asks the Cheshire Cat, “Would you tell me, please, which way I ought to go from here?”
-The Cat replies, “That depends a good deal on where you want to get to.”
-For entrepreneurs and business plans I would add that it also depends on where the entrepreneur is.

 Comments